All you need to know

 /!\ Only applications that meet all criteria will be forwarded to the review committee.

 The review committee will consist of university professors with an expertise in the IVADO areas of excellence, none of whom must be listed as a supervisor by any of the applicants.
-Subject to availability of reviewers, we will constitute a parity-based review committee.
+Subject to availability of reviewers, we will constitute an inclusive review committee.
 The review committee will verify that the proposed project aligns with IVADO’s scientific orientations, and then rank the applications based on excellence as well as the projects’ alignment with IVADO’s overarching framework, which aims to promote multidisciplinary collaboration and diversity in digital intelligence.

 The review committee will rank the applications based on excellence, paying particular attention to: